SYS-Labs/rollux-tutorial/standard-bridge-standard-token/README.md

    await withdrawalTx2.wait()
    ```

-1. Wait the fault challenge period (a short period on Goerli, seven days on the production network) and then finish the withdrawal.
+1. Wait the fault challenge period (a short period on Syscoin Tanenbaum, seven days on the production network) and then finish the withdrawal.

    ```js
    await crossChainMessenger.waitForMessageStatus(withdrawalTx1.hash, optimismSDK.MessageStatus.READY_FOR_RELAY)